 Kurppa Hosk is a brand agency with 80+ employees and offices in Stockholm and New York.
 We solve complex business problems by combining the sharpest strategic minds with the best designers in the industry.
 We work with brave organizations – from early-stage startups, to some of the world’s most admired companies and brands.

 Among our clients are Scania, Sandvik, H&M, Esteé Lauder, Securitas, Pinterest, Dustin and Intrum.
-Kurppa Hosk is part-owned by Altor and belongs to the same business group as Cupole, Curamando, Conversionista, Animal and Keybroker, with whom we partner closely.
+Kurppa Hosk is part-owned by Altor and belongs to the same business group as Cupole, Curamando, Conversionista, Animal, Umain, Above and Keybroker, with whom we partner closely.

 We use strategy, brand design and experience design to transform brands and organisations.
 We do this through Business Artistry – an approach that combines commercial and behavioral research, insight and analysis with boldness, beauty, technology and meticulous craftsmanship.